Braffolk/MultiTalk-ColorCorrected/README.md

 --size multitalk-720: generate 720P video.
 --use_apg: run with APG.
 --teacache_thresh: A coefficient used for TeaCache acceleration
+--color_correction_strength: Strength of color correction (0.0 to 1.0, default: 0.0).
+0.0 means no correction.
+Applied between chunks and to final output to reduce color drift.
 ```

 #### 1. Single-Person